OpenBMB/VisRAG/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2410.10594-ff0000.svg?style=for-the-badg)](https://arxiv.org/abs/2410.10594)
 [![Hugging Face](https://img.shields.io/badge/VisRAG_Ret-fcd022?style=for-the-badge&logo=huggingface&logoColor=000)](https://huggingface.co/openbmb/VisRAG-Ret)

 **VisRAG** is a novel vision-language model (VLM)-based RAG pipeline.
-In this pipeline, instead of first parsing the document to obtain text, the document is directly embedded using a VLM as an image and then retrieved to enhance the generation of a VLM.Compared to traditional text-based RAG, **VisRAG** maximizes the retention and utilization of the data information in the original documents, eliminating the information loss introduced during the parsing process.
+In this pipeline, instead of first parsing the document to obtain text, the document is directly embedded using a VLM as an image and then retrieved to enhance the generation of a VLM.
+Compared to traditional text-based RAG, **VisRAG** maximizes the retention and utilization of the data information in the original documents, eliminating the information loss introduced during the parsing process.
 <p align="center"><img width=800 src="assets/main_figure.png"/></p>

 ## VisRAG Pipeline